OsmanHalwani/WebClickerGame/README.md

 # WebClickerGame
-#just a webclicker game the rules are written in the game
+#just a webclicker game the rules are written in the game, made this a while back so the code is pretty ugly